SpaceX Falcon 9: How to watch the workhorse rocket launch a military satellite today

-The Anasis-II mission will lift off from Space Launch Complex 40 at Cape Canaveral Air Force Station in Florida.
-The new launch window opens at 2 p.m.
-PT/5 p.m.
-ET Monday and closes just under four hours later.

-You can watch the broadcast live, via SpaceX's YouTube channel, below.
-It usually begins streaming around 15 minutes prior to launch.

-If the Anasis-II launch happens before the next Starlink mission, which is currently awaiting a new launch date, it will be SpaceX's 12th launch this year, the 90th flight of a Falcon 9 and the second overall for this particular booster.
+The Anasis-II launch was SpaceX's 12th launch this year, the 90th flight of a Falcon 9 and the second overall for this particular booster.
 The booster was first flown in May to deliver NASA astronauts Doug Hurley and Bob Behnken to the International Space Station -- the first time a commercial company has done so.
 Ergo, it's got some history.

+It also means SpaceX broke its own record for rocket reusability.
+This is the fastest turnaround between missions for a Falcon 9 rocket booster, with the Anasis-II booster having flown only 51 days ago.

+In addition, SpaceX had long sought to capture both fairing halves -- the pieces that make up the Falcon 9 nosecone -- before they land in the ocean.
+Two ships, Ms. Tree and Ms. Chief, stationed in the Atlantic and adorned with huge nets, have attempted catches with varying degrees of success.
+But the Anasis-II mission marks the first time both fairing halves were caught.

 The payload, Anasis-II, is South Korea's first military communications satellite.
 Because of its use in the military, there's not a lot of information about it, except that it's based off the Eurostar E3000 satellite bus, according to the Everyday Astronaut.